EmiNiemand/EmiNiemand/README.md

 <h2 align="center"> About me 🧔‍♂️</h2>

 <div style="text-align: justify">
-I am a student of computer science in field of game development at Lodz University of Technology.
+I am a graduate of computer science in field of game development at Lodz University of Technology.
 I am passionate about how games are created and technologies behind them.
 In my free time, I make games in Unreal Engine, Unity and OpenGL or music.